osaf96/interview-prep/processes-techniques/testing-details/Testing-patterns.md

     -   Extract as much of the behavior as possible into an easy-to-test part
     -   What's left is a Humble Object containing the hard-to-test stuff stripped down to the bare essence

-See also separate note for [Humble Object pattern](../../architecture-design/Humble-Object-pattern.md)

 ## Clock Wrapper pattern

 -   Problem: Behavior depending on current time can be hard to test